Abhi-0111/LRM-Genesis/README.md

     3. Causal Inference (causal graph and estimation using LLM augmented causal inference framwework??)
     4. All three in one research + Understanding existing Framework
     5. maybe quantum inspired causal inference for LLM Reasoning

+ COT reasoning, Zero shot cot reasoning,(spending more time on inference result better accuracy in llm also scale of model increases the reasoning capabilities as well  Bandit problem exploration and exploitation have been implemented
 ## for starter i am pasting my daily google colab work